dictoon/mayaseed/src/Mayaseed_Docs.md

 #####Export All Cameras As Thinlens#####

-Applesedd has 2 types of cameras **Pinhole** and **Thinlens**, the main difference being that a Thinlens camera can simulate depth of field and the Pinhole cannot.
+Appleseed has two types of cameras: **Pinhole** and **Thinlens**, the main difference being that a Thinlens camera can simulate depth of field and the Pinhole cannot.
 By default Mayaseed will export cameras with depth of field turned off as Pinhole and with depth of field turned on as Thinlens.
 Use this option to force Mayaseed to export all cameras as Thinlens.

 ####Assembly Settings Section####